 Testing found that each log file held around four payment transactions, but five logs are maintained meaning overall storage is expected to hold approximately twenty complete transactions.

 Access to the dump is protected by the android.permission.DUMP permission which has been granted to the shell app (ADB).
-Other apps may ask for the DUMP permission, and it can be granted via adb, meaning any person with local unlocked access to the phone could install an app which retrieves the NCI logs.
-There are also a few factory installed apps (including the Google Play Store, Samsung SoundAlive and Samsung Game Optimizing Service) which have been granted this permission.
+Other apps may ask for the DUMP permission, and it can be granted via adb, meaning any person with local unlocked access to the phone could install an app that retrieves the NCI logs.
+There are also a few factory-installed apps (including the Google Play Store, Samsung SoundAlive and Samsung Game Optimizing Service) that have been granted this permission.
 Vulnerabilities in any of these apps may allow an attacker to recover sensitive account data without using ADB.

 Modified privileges in Samsung applications

 Exacerbating the issue with the storage of logs was the fact that many of the applications and services that are pre-loaded with Samsung mobile phones are provided with additional privileges when compared to default Android settings – and this includes the android.permission.DUMP which is required for the exploitation of this vulnerability.
 A review of a single Samsung phone in the laboratory during the testing of this vulnerability indicated that remotely accessible services, such as Bluetooth and Internet services, are provided with this permission.

 However, it was also found that logging of touch events, which occurs in default Android implementations, was not present in the Samsung devices tested.
 This prevents the exploitation of a Bluetooth RCE from gaining full NFC and touch data, which would expose both card and PIN data during payments.

 Recommendations and further research